Silesians: Modern history

-After the Silesian Uprisings, the eastern minor, but richer, part of Upper Silesia became part of the newly restored Poland; most of the land that had been ruled by the Habsburgs following the 1742 war went to Czechoslovakia, while Lower Silesia and most of Upper Silesia remained in Germany.
+After the conflicts termed Silesian Uprisings, which also involved intervention of the Polish government, the eastern minor, but richer, part of Upper Silesia became part of the newly restored Poland; most of the land that had been ruled by the Habsburgs following the 1742 war went to Czechoslovakia, while Lower Silesia and most of Upper Silesia remained in Germany.
 The ethnic situation of the region became more complex as the division of Upper Silesia into Polish and German parts led to ethnic polarization.
 The people that lived in the western part of Upper Silesia were subject to a strong German Ostsiedlung, where those living in the eastern part of Silesia started to identify with the Polish culture and statehood.

 World War II and its aftermath amplified this polarization.
 Three groups took shape within the Silesian population.
 The Polish-speaking group was the largest, while the German-speaking group, which primarily lived in central Silesia, was noticeably smaller.
 A third group supported separatism and an independent Silesian nation-state.
 The separatists were of marginal importance, finding little support among native Silesians.

 The reasons for these transitions were boundary shifts and population changes that came after World War II.
 As a result, the vast majority of the former German Silesia, even Lower Silesia, which did not have sizeable Polish-speaking population, was incorporated into Poland, with smaller regions remaining under the control of the German Democratic Republic (which later became a part of unified Germany).
 Czechoslovakia obtained most of Cieszyn Silesia.
-Millions of Silesians, mostly of German ethnicity, were subsequently expelled, but after being sifted out from the ethnic Germans by a process of "national verification", the Silesians classified as "autochthons" by the Polish communist authorities were allowed to remain, and they were intensely polonized.
+Millions of Silesians, mostly of German ethnicity, were subsequently forcibly expelled, but after being sifted out from the ethnic Germans by a process of "national verification", the Silesians classified as "autochthons" by the Polish communist authorities were allowed to remain, and they were intensely polonized.

 Between 1955 and 1959, under the supervision of the Red Cross, some of the remaining Silesians were able to emigrate to West and East Germany to reunite with their families there.
 But some had to wait for years.
 Until 1989, nearly 600,000 Silesians emigrated to Germany.

 Between 1945 and 1949, millions of ethnic Poles from the former (pre-1939) eastern Poland (especially Lviv, Volhynia, Podolia, Vilnius, etc.) and central Poland moved into Silesia, particularly in Lower Silesia.
 Since the end of Communist rule in Poland, there have been calls for greater political representation for the Silesian ethnic minority.
 In 1997, a Katowice court of law registered the Union of People of Silesian Nationality (ZLNS) as the political representative organization of the Silesian ethnic minority, but after two months, the registration was revoked by a regional court.